Ro0ul/PHP-CLI/README.md

 # Prerequisites

-PHP >= 8.1
+.
+PHP >= 8.1 .
-Composer Installed
+.
+Composer Installed .

 # Installation
-  1. First Clone This Repo
+  1. Install the package
+  2. ```
+        composer require roul/php-cli
+     ```
+  3. Make Sure you have dev as minimum stablity in the composer.json file
-  2. Create A File With whatever Name You Want
+  4. Create A File With whatever Name You Want
-  3. Insert This PHP Code into the file :
+  5. Insert This PHP Code into the file :
   ```php
       #!/usr/bin/php
     <?php